MicrosoftDocs/enterprise-graph-docs-pr/enterprise-graph/ontology-concepts.md

 **name**: The name of the entity type you are creating, in this case Application.Cities.
 (The word 'Application' comes from the way this example ontology is structure - some entities, like 'cities', are part of the core concepts of the graph 'application', as opposed to something like 'Purchasing.SupplierCategories' which is specific to the purchasing data use-cases.)

-**fields**: The properties that this entity will have, i.e. links to specific pieces of data or to other entities.
+**fields**: The properties that this entity will have, that is, links to specific pieces of data or to other entities.
 The first field that the Application.Cities entity type has is Location, and it's defined like this:

 ```
 {